quicwg/qlog/draft-marx-qlog-main-schema.md

 * any : represents any object type.
 Mainly used here as a placeholder for more concrete types defined in related documents (e.g., specific event types)

-All timestamps in qlog are logged as Unix epoch timestamps as doubles in the millisecond resolution.
-All other time-related values (e.g., offsets) are also always expressed in milliseconds.
+All timestamps and time-related values (e.g., offsets) in qlog are logged as doubles in the millisecond resolution.

-Other qlog documents can define their own types (e.g., separately for each Packet type a protocol supports).
+Other qlog documents can define their own data types (e.g., separately for each Packet type that a protocol supports).

-# Design Goals
+# Design goals

 The main tenets for the qlog schema design are: